State Vehicle Parking

 Service maintenance permits may be requested by a department using the Service Maintenance Permit Request Form.

-Permits should be clearly displayed from the vehicle's rear view mirror at all times and clearly visible from the outside of the vehicle.
 Service maintenance permits are license-plate specific, and permits are non-transferable.
 Permits are issued at a cost of $50 per fiscal year (July 1-June 30).
 Departments should coordinate annual permit renewal prior to expiration.

 - In addition to designated spaces, state vehicles displaying a service maintenance permit may park in the following locations: